 If you take vitamin E, stop taking it 10 days before your surgery because it can cause bleeding.
 For more information, please read Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs).

-If you need to wash with Hibiclens before your surgery, your nurse will tell you.
-Hibiclens is a skin cleanser that kills germs for 24 hours after using it.
+Hibiclens is a skin cleanser that kills germs for 24 hours after you use it (see figure).
 Showering with Hibiclens before your surgery will help lower your risk of infection after surgery.
 You can buy Hibiclens at your local pharmacy without a prescription.

 Stop Taking Certain Medications